 - WHIP THE EGG WHITES TO STIFF PEAKS.
 Next, use a hand mixer to beat the egg whites over low heat until they begin to foam with small bubbles.
 Gradually increase the speed to medium until the egg whites turn opaque and white.
 Beat until stiff peaks form.
 When you lift your beaters out of the egg whites, a small peak should form at the end of your beater.
 When the tip of the peak stands upright and holds its shape when the beater is rotated, you’ve reached stiff peaks.
 If the tip flops over or droops, continue beating until the egg whites are stiff.

 - GENTLY FOLD IN THE WHIPPED EGG WHITES.
 Using a large rubber or silicone spatula, gently fold in the egg whites, working just a little bit at a time.
 (I usually add the whipped whites in 3-4 increments.)
 Do NOT whisk or stir the batter vigorously, or you’ll deflate the whipped egg whites.
 Again, a few small lumps are fine!

 - COOK WAFFLES ACCORDING TO WAFFLE MAKER INSTRUCTIONS.
 Now, you’re ready to cook the waffles!
-For my waffle iron, I scoop 3/4 cup batter per waffle.
-Cook until golden and crisp, then transfer to a cooling rack in a single layer.
+For my waffle iron, I scoop 3/4 cup of batter per waffle into the hot waffle maker.
+Cook until golden brown and crisp, then transfer to a cooling rack in a single layer.

 *We highly recommend King Arthur gluten-free measure for measure flour for this recipe.
 If you use another flour, your results may vary slightly.
 Be sure that whatever blend you use contains xanthan gum!